Install instructions

 How to install your MamiyaPan Pro kit.

 Read this whole page once before you start.
 The conversion is fully reversible, but rushing through any single step is the difference between a working kit and a stuck mechanism.
-Plan on an evening at the bench.
+Plan on a full evening of work (or more).

 What's in the box